olaven/exam-pg6101/README.md

 ### Assumptions
 * The `movies/lb_id`-endpoint does not serve any purpose other than testing load balancing in e2e-test.
 My assumption is that this is fine in an exam, as I want to show that load-balancing is working.
+* To authorize users when when sending `POST` to `/users`, I am using `@PreAuthorize`instead of the method-based approach shown in class.
+This is because it gave me easy and readable access to the dto-object.
+My assumption is that this is OK because the same functionality is achieved, and it is still achieved with Spring Security.
 * I have removed the basic-auth setup that was shown during class, as it caused an annoying login-popup in the browser.
 My assumption is that this is OK, as login with body is still supported.